dhrosa/circuitpython_tool/docs/source/generated_cli_docs.rst

    is not specified, we assume there is already a connected UF2 bootloader device.

-.. rubric:: Options
+Options
    .. option:: --image_path image_path, -i image_path

       If specified, install this already-existing UF2 image.

    .. option:: --board board, -b board

       If specified, automatically download and install appropriate CircuitPython UF2 image for this board ID.

    .. option:: --device query, -d query

       If specified, this device will be restarted into its UF2 bootloader and be used as the target device for installing the image.

    .. option:: --locale locale

       Locale for CircuitPython install.
 Not used if an explicit image is given using ``--image_path``.

    .. option:: --delete-download delete_download

       Delete any downloaded UF2 images on exit.